The Night You Get Lost in Venice and Find Everything

 The Doge's Palace is 30 EUR (includes the Correr Museum across the piazza, which most people skip and shouldn't — the Bellini paintings alone are worth it).
 But book the Secret Itineraries tour for 32 EUR.
 It takes you through hidden rooms, the torture chamber, the lead prison cells from which Casanova escaped, and across the Bridge of Sighs from the inside.

 The bridge got its name because prisoners would sigh at their last view of Venice through the stone lattice before entering the cells.
-Looking out through that same lattice — at the lagoon, at San Giorgio Maggiore floating in the haze — I got it.
+Look out through that same lattice — at the lagoon, at San Giorgio Maggiore floating in the haze — and you'll get it.

 Tintoretto's Paradise in the Grand Council chamber is the world's largest oil painting.
 It's overwhelming in the literal sense: 22 meters wide, 500+ figures.
 You can't take it in at once.
-I went back twice.
+Go back twice.

-I almost didn't go to Burano.
-"It's just colorful houses," someone told me.
+You might almost skip Burano.
+"It's just colorful houses," someone will tell you.
 "Instagram bait."

-I had lunch at Trattoria da Romano.
-The seafood risotto (18 EUR) was the best I had in Venice — creamy, briny, with squid ink staining the rice black at the edges.
-The house wine was 4 EUR a glass and perfectly fine.
+Have lunch at Trattoria da Romano.
+The seafood risotto (18 EUR) is the best in Venice — creamy, briny, with squid ink staining the rice black at the edges.
+The house wine is 4 EUR a glass and perfectly fine.

-Compared to the main island, Burano felt like exhaling.
+Compared to the main island, Burano feels like exhaling.
 Fewer tourists, no luxury brand shops, kids actually playing in the squares.
-I stayed until the late afternoon vaporetto.
+Stay until the late afternoon vaporetto.

 Murano in Ninety Minutes